Pain and Your Child or Teen

 Comprehensive information on pain in children, the causes of pain, and treatment of chronic pain in children.

-Studies have shown that children suffering with this kind of chronic pain frequently become emotionally distressed and have a heightened sense of vulnerability, which can have a major impact on parents and siblings.
+Studies have shown that children suffering from this kind of chronic pain frequently become emotionally distressed and have a heightened sense of vulnerability, which can have a major impact on parents and siblings.

 We feel pain when our brain sends out special signals to our bodies.
 Usually, we are sick or injured when our brains send these signals.
 Feeling pain usually serves a purpose—it is a signal that something is wrong.